 Tingling numbness or weakness in your limbs isn’t normal, and it often arises from a spinal injury.
 One of several potential causes is spinal stenosis.
-At his office in Newport Beach, California, board-certified neurosurgeon Richard Kim MD MS Inc relieves the symptoms of spinal stenosis with non-invasive procedures as well as minimally invasive surgery.
+At his offices in Newport Beach, CA and Orange, CA, board-certified neurosurgeon Richard Kim MD MS Inc relieves the symptoms of spinal stenosis with non-invasive procedures as well as minimally invasive surgery.
 To review your treatment options for spinal stenosis with Dr. Kim’s help, call his office, or book your appointment online today.

 Spinal stenosis is a condition that occurs when the nerves in your spinal cord become compressed and place pressure on each other.
 It most often originates from a narrowing of the spaces within the bones of your spine, which can happen for a number of reasons.

 There are two types of spinal stenosis causing slightly different symptoms.
 You may have one or both types at a time:

 Cervical spinal stenosis originates in your neck.
 You might feel neck pain along with other symptoms like limb numbness, limb weakness, or balance problems.

 Lumbar stenosis originates in the lower section of your spine.
 Depending on which nerves are compressed, you might feel numbness or weakness in your feet or legs, cramping in your legs while standing or walking, or general lower back pain.

 Spinal stenosis can arise over time because of a naturally narrow spinal canal or because of a specific condition causing your spinal canal to become narrower.
 The following conditions are common causes of spinal stenosis: